Table of Contents

 Today, the Hildebrand Law team wants to take a look at some of the potential disadvantages involved with legal separation agreements and why you may want to consider an alternative.
 If you need help with a family law matter or have questions regarding separation agreements, give the team at Hildebrand Law, PC a call.

 A Legal Separation Renders You Unable to Remarry

-The nature of a legal separation is to eliminate most of the obligations of a married couple, while keeping the essence of the vows and legal side of marriage intact.
+The nature of a legal separation is to eliminate most of the obligations of a married couple while keeping the essence of the vows and legal side of marriage intact.
 This means that, although separated, couples that have completed a separation agreement are still betrothed to one another.
-Though the spouses may have some sort of agreement regarding their respective romantic lives, a legal separation does not end the marriage in its entirety.
+Though the spouses may have some agreement regarding their respective romantic lives, a legal separation does not end the marriage in its entirety.

 This means you cannot get remarried.
 This can make legal separation less desirable than a divorce to couples who have intentions of moving on from the current marriage, even if they find themselves benefiting in other facets of their life.
-The ability to marry again means the ability to move on for some, and this can be a strong deterrent for legal separation.
+The ability to marry again means the capacity to move on for some, and this can be a strong deterrent for legal separation.

 Just as Much Complexity as You’d Find with a Divorce

 It is important to understand that a legal separation does not mean you get off the hook with the work and complexity that comes with filing for divorce.
 In some cases, filing for a legal separation can bring with it, even more, work, something that might be less than appealing for couples.